Sree2204/sql-challenge/README.md

 ## Data Engineering:

-Using the ERD, the table schema for each of the six CSV files is created.
-All 6 CSV files are imported into the corresponding SQL table.
+Using the ERD, the table schema for each of the six CSV files are created.
+All 6 CSV files are imported into their corresponding SQL table.
 ## Data Analysis

 Once you have a complete database, do the following: